xiaoyang-sde/knowledge-base/docs/data-structures/03-references-recursion-lists.md

 ### Object Instantiation

 When we instantiate an object, Java first allocates a box of bits for each instance variable of the class and fills them with a default value.
-The constructer usually fill them with other values.
+The constructor usually fill them with other values.

 Typically, object will have overheads in addition to the memory used by its instance variables.